 We were surprised recently when the CEO of a Chinese Literary agency told us that “no other company in the world has influenced Chinese filmmaking more than MWP."

 China is emerging as the largest market in the world for filmmaking.
 Tens of thousands of Chinese film students are using our books.
-MWP authors are now travelling to China to give workshops as well.
+MWP authors are now traveling to China to give workshops as well.
 Steven D Katz, Author of Film Directing: Shot by Shot 25th Anniversary edition will be doing a directing workshop in Beijing this Summer.

 Equally amazing, are the small stories of global connection.
 The “Meryl Streep of Iraq” recently emailed me and told me she wanted to publish Directing Actors by Judith Weston in Kurdish.